 Decision Category Responsible division(s) Request Deadline Progress and follow-up action Status Recommendat ions of the Board of Auditors Division for Management Services, Office of the Executive Director Para 4.
 Calls for UNDP, UNFPA, UNCDF and UNOPS management to systematically continue to improve the maturity of risk management at all levels, particularly strengthening accountability and the implementation of the internal control frameworks; Ongoing UNFPA issued its new ERM policy in March 2022.
 This is an integral part of its maturing risk management model, which encompasses a risk appetite statement and a more differentiated approach.
 The policy draws from the recent work of the Joint Inspection Unit (JIU) and United Nations High Level Committee on Management (HLCM) on Enterprise Risk Management (ERM).
-Completed Recommendat ions of the Board of Auditors in 2018-2019; Para 6.
-Recalls decision 2019/2 and n of Auditors in 2018 remain applicabl- plan of the 2019 internal study on roo concrete plans to address these oversi notes that impo e to the countr of causes under ight and accou rtant findings and recommendations of the Board y level, and encourages UNDP to present its action lying recurring audit observations and present ntability issues across the UNDP country, regional No actions required No actions required and global management practices and portfolios: Para 7.
+Completed Recommendat ions of the Board of Auditors Para 5.
+Notes the progress made by U in 2018-2019; Para 6.
+Recalls decision 2019/2 and n of Auditors in 2018 remain applicable plan of the 2019 internal study on roc concrete plans to address these oversity.
+No actions required No actions required and global management practices and portfolios: Para 7.
 Notes that the Board of Auditors observed different levels of maturity and awareness among the bureaux and country offices in their compliance to internal control frameworks, and encourages UNDP to take appropriate action to ensure that all staff at country level are sufficiently trained and have adequate competence for continuous stringent compliance with its accountability and internal control frameworks; Para 8.
-Also notes the observations be encourages UNDP to further ensure of management across the organization; compliance wit Auditors relating to human resources, and h policies on workforce and personnel nterprise risk management policy in the 2020 report No actions required No actions required Para 10.
-Takes note of the report (DP n to implement on the actions taken by UNFPA and the further the recommendations of the Board of Auditors for 8; No actions required Recommendat ions of the Board of Auditors Office of the Executive Director/ Division for Management Services; ITSO Para 11.
+Also notes the observations by encourages UNDP to further ensure comanagement across the organization; Para 9.
+Looks forward to the review of compliance wit Auditors relating to human resources, and h policies on workforce and personnel nterprise risk management policy in the 2020 report No actions required No actions to implement on the actions taken by UNFPA and the further the recommendations of the Board of Auditors for 8; required No actions required Recommendat ions of the Board of Auditors Office of the Executive Director/ Division for Management Services; ITSO Para 11.
 Looks forward to the UNFPA enterprise risk management policy in 2020 and the enterprise resource planning system in 2021 to support the implementation and closing of outstanding recommendations; Ongoing UNFPA issued its new ERM policy in March 2022 and therefore the action pertaining to this element of the decision is completed.
-As discussed at the informal Board session held in March 2022, UNFPA decided to adopt the inter- agency shared Quantum ERP system.
+As discussed at the informal Board session held in March 2022, UNFPA decided to adopt the interagency shared Quantum ERP system.
 This will help to ensure compatibility and cooperation across the ERP system with other agencies.
 Completed